-The sign of a vertex can be defined the same way as the sign of a crossing (see Section 3.4).
-We will sometimes refer to the first generator vertex as "the positive vertex" and to the second one as "the negative vertex".
-We use the band notation for vertices the same way we do for crossings: the fully coloured band stands for the thin (inner) ring.
+The sign of a vertex is defined the same way as the sign of a crossing (see Section 3.4).
+The first black generator vertex is positive, and we often refer to it as "the positive vertex", although its blue counterpart is also positive.
+Similarly, we call the second black generating vertex "the negative vertex".

+As with crossings, we obtain the vertices with opposite fly-in directions by composing the generating vertices with virtual crossings, as shown in Figure 15.
+In the figure the band notation for vertices is used the same way as it is for crossings: the fully coloured band stands for the thin (inner) ring.
+The colours in the figure are illustrative only, and do not reference the black/blue circuit algebra colouring.

-Figure 13.
+Figure 15.
 Vertex types in wTF^o .